Box-Robotics/ros2-bagutils/README.md

   --topics T [T ...]
 List of topics to include in output bag (default: None) --map M [M ...]
-Topic name remappings: --map from:to (default: None) --compress            Compress output file (default: False) --uncompress          Do no compress output file (default: False)
+Topic name remappings: --map from:to (default: None) --compress            Compress output file (default: False) --uncompress          Do not compress output file (default: False)
 ```

 The only required option is `-i` (or `--infile`) to specify which input bag